sshoogr/sshoogr/README.md

       }
     }

-Tunnel will be closed upon closure completion.
+The tunnel will be closed upon closure completion.
-Also you can define local port yourself in the following way:
+Also you can define a local port yourself in the following way:

     tunnel(7070, '1.2.3.4', 8080) {
       def result = new URL("http://localhost:7070/flushCache").text
       ...
     }